courtSmith77/AStar-Algorithm/README.md

 `buildGrid.py` -  Creates the occupancy grid from given landscape data

 `run.py` - runs all examples and combinations of the model is capable of and prints figures of each

+Checkout AstarWriteUp for detailed explanation A* and its functionalities